Statement on Diversity and Inclusion at Tech Events

 We will not speak at or sponsor an event unless the event’s organisers are clearly working hard to address the diversity of their speakers and attendees.
 We expect representation from different genders, ethnicities, abilities and other underrepresented groups in tech.

 We will not participate in or sponsor events unless they operate under, and enforce, a published code of conduct.
-We developed our own code of conduct, we we used for our Create event and other events we've organized and run.
+We developed our own code of conduct, which we used for our Create event and other events we've organized and run.
 This code of conduct was based on the one used by Mozilla at their View Source conferences, which was in turn adapted from other community-developed codes.
 We like codes of conduct that are specific and provide detailed enforcement information.

 We encourage, and will always use, inclusive language at events and in online communities surrounding events.
 This includes, but is not limited to, discouraging the use of gendered or ableist language.